LispCookbook/cl-cookbook/getting-started.md

 working in this REPL.
 See [editor-support](editor-support.html).

 Lisp is interactive by nature, so in case of an error we enter the debugger.
-This can be annoying in certain cases so you might want to use SBCL's `--disable-debugger` option.
+This can be annoying in certain cases, so you might want to use SBCL's `--disable-debugger` option.

 _Tip: the CLISP implementation has a better default REPL for the